Mari-devop/workit-landing-page/README.md

 # Workit landing page challenge

 This is a solution to the [Workit landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/workit-landing-page-2fYnyle5lu).
-Frontend Mentor challeng helped me to improve my coding skills by building realistic project.
+Frontend Mentor challenge helped me to improve my coding skills by building realistic project.

 ## Table of contents